storypku/rules_folly/README.md

 ```

 ## ROADMAP
-1. Make it work for latest Folly
+1. Make it work for recent enough Folly
 2. Make it configurable, e.g., whether openssl/boringssl should be used, if glog was with gflags support, etc.